Jean Goldenbaum: Life

-On March 31, 2020, on the day of the tenth anniversary of the premiere of his Symphony of the Good and the official start of his career, Goldenbaum announced through an article, "The Boat in the Taste of the Tides (or Why Do I Choose Today, My Musical end his career)”, published in the Brazilian newspaper Diário do Engenho, he was ending (at least for the time being) his activity as a composer.
-In June 2021, after exactly 645 days of hiatus, he decided to get active again, driven by several new initiatives and invitations.

 In 2022 he was the music director of the Festival "Aktuelle Jüdische Musik in Deutschland" (Today's Jewish Music in Germany), which took place in Hanover.

 In May 2022 he was invited, to present his music and his thoughts about Hannah Arendt at the event "Jüdische Musik & Erinnerungskultur: Hannah-Arendt" (Jewish Music & Culture of Remembrance: Hannah-Arendt) in the City Hall of Hanover.

 A large part of the concerts organized by Goldenbaum are related to the social and political commitment of the composer.

-He is a member of the Brazilian group 'Judeus contra o Fascismo' ('Jews Against Fascism'), founder of the collective 'Judias e judeus com Lula' ('Jews with Lula') and founding member of the Observatório Judaico dos Direitos Humanos do Brasil ("Jewish Observatory for Human Rights in Brazil").
-He is one of the representatives from Germany of the NGO Peace Now.
-He is member of three political parties: Social Democratic Party of Germany (SPD); Brazilian Worker's Party (PT); and Israeli Meretz.

-He also works for the Brazilian channel/newspaper Brasil 247 (the largest independent news outlet in Latin America), for which he contributes articles and videos, writing and speaking about culture, society and politics.

-Goldenbaum also writes for the southern Lower Saxony online magazine Kulturis.

-He lives half of his time in Hanover and half in New York.
+He is member of two political parties: Social Democratic Party of Germany (SPD) and Israeli Meretz.

+In May 2024 Goldenbaum announced in his website that he has renounced his Brazilian citizenship, due to politics reasons.
+He explained he no longer would vote to any party (right and/or left wing) in Brazil, for considering them "extreme, ignorant, corrupt and highly antissemitic".

+Since 2024, his music has been published by Mitzkat Verlag.

+In 2025, his book Aufsätze und Betrachtungen zu Musik und Judentum (und die Welten um sie herum) (Essays and Reflections on Music and Judaism (and the worlds around them)) was published by Epubli Verlag.

+He has lived in the Holzminden district with his German Shepherd Jake since 2021.

 Compositional style

 Goldenbaum's music is basically atonal, but has a strong influence of traditional tonal music, as the composer himself explained in interviews.
-The musicologist Alexandre Bispo points out that “in the compositional work of Jean Goldenbaum, the relationships between ethical and aesthetic aspects in the creative process in the Euro-Brazilian context acquire a special meaning.
-His compositions express the ethical foundations of artistic creation in a particularly expressive way.”
+The musicologist Alexandre Bispo points out that "in the compositional work of Jean Goldenbaum, the relationships between ethical and aesthetic aspects in the creative process in the Euro-Brazilian context acquire a special meaning.
+His compositions express the ethical foundations of artistic creation in a particularly expressive way."